March 14, 2025

 Why are travel expense reports important?

 Although travel expense reports might sometimes seem like administrative busywork, they are important financial records.
-Here’s three reasons why they matter:
+Here are four reasons why they matter:

 Benefits of automating T&E reports

-When you implement a travel expense reporting process, you gain greater control and visibility into your team’s travel spending.
+Implementing a travel expense reporting process allows you to gain greater control and visibility into your team’s travel spending.

-Many small businesses choose low-tech options, like paper reports or digital spreadsheets, because they’re simple to use and implement.
-And although this expense reporting method can save you some money upfront, manually filling out and reviewing T&E reports can lead to errors and eat up valuable time—which can cause issues for employees seeking expense reimbursement if the system gets backed up.
+Many small businesses track expenses with paper reports or digital spreadsheets because they’re simple to use and implement.
+Although this expense reporting method can save you some money upfront, manually filling out and reviewing T&E reports can lead to errors and eat up valuable time—which can cause issues for employees seeking expense reimbursement if the system gets backed up.

 • Receipt capture and scanning, eliminating paperwork